Bargaining with Absentmindedness: Appendix

-\begin{proofof}{\bf Theorem \ref{T:exanteequiv}} Let $(\sigma_T^*,p_G^*)$ be a strategy profile.
-We consider three exhaustive cases: $\sigma_T^*=1$, $\sigma_T^*=0$, and $\sigma_T^*\in(0,1)$.
-We show that the conditions required of ex-ante equilibria in these three cases correspond to exactly the three cases in Theorem \ref{T:char}.
-Observe throughout that (i) in the definition of AHPE and ex-ante equilibrium are identical.
-So we verify that conditions (iii) of AHPE and (ii) of ex-ante equilibrium are equivalent in each case.
+\begin{proofof}{\bf Theorem \ref{T:exanteequiv}} Let $(\sigma_T^*,p^*)$ be a strategy profile.
+I consider three exhaustive cases: $\sigma_T^*=1$, $\sigma_T^*=0$, and $\sigma_T^*\in(0,1)$.
+I show that the conditions required of ex-ante equilibria in these three cases correspond to exactly the three cases in Theorem \ref{T:char}.
+Observe throughout that (i) in the definition of MBE and ex-ante equilibrium are identical.
+So I verify that conditions (iii) of MBE and (ii) of ex-ante equilibrium are equivalent in each case.

 \textbf{Case I $(\sigma_T^*=1)$:} Observe that Equation \eqref{E:exante} can be written as